 Museum of Jewish Heritage, New York

-The Museum of Jewish Heritage in New York City is dedicated to Jewish life, history and culture, and a living memorial to the victims of the Holocaust.
+The Museum of Jewish Heritage in New York City is dedicated to Jewish life, history, and culture, and is a living memorial to the victims of the Holocaust.

 Opened in 1997, the museum is located at Battery Park City in Lower Manhattan, housed in a building designed by architects Roche-Dinkeloo.